MCnu/vcfAnnotatorGRCh37/README.md

 | HGVS_AAF | Alternative allele frequency (from hgvs) |
 | HGVS_COLOCVAR | rsID of other known variants at same position (from hgvs) |

-Note: annotations corresponding to individual ALTs are stored as lists
+Note: annotations corresponding to individual ALTs are stored within lists

 ## Dependencies